Skip to main content

 Attach documents, photos, schematics, customer emails, or any relevant files.
 These will be available to technicians in the field.

-Assignment Assign resources, teams, and equipment needed for this work order:
+Assignment Assign resources, vehicles, and tool needed for this work order:

 The system can suggest resources based on: